heertheeswaran/Ruby-Patterns/README.md

 Here we explain the decorator with pizza store as an example.
 Consider we have three pizza Farmhouse, PeppyPanner, SimplePizza in the store and the following add-ons onion, cheesebrust.

 In the pizza sotre, we create objects for each pizza and returns the price to be paid.
 If the user wants the add-ons we need to return the price included the addon amount.
 So we add a pizza decorator.
 Using this decorator, we add those addon objects to the pizza object which returns the exat price of the pizza.

+## Instructions

+Considering you have installed Ruby.
+Install the Rspec gem using the Gemfile in each pattern with the command - bundle.
+To install Rspece directly run-- gem install rspec.

+To run the program, use the command **ruby main.rb** To run the test cases, use the command **rspec <rspec_filename>**